gelileo/python101/maze/readme.md

 ### Additional Information
 - **Maze Editor**: Run `editor.py` to create or modify mazes.
 Use the mouse to toggle cells and export the maze layout.
 - **Algorithms**: The `algorithms/` folder contains implementations of various maze-solving algorithms.
+- **Configuration Management**: A `config.json` file has been added to store customizable settings like screen dimensions, cell size, and FPS.

 ### Implementation Details